aMOPel/nixpkgs/doc/languages-frameworks/javascript.section.md

 :::

 #### Private registries {#javascript-buildDenoPackage-private-registries}
-There are currently 2 options, which enable the use of private registries in a `buildDenoPackage` derivation.
+There is currently one options, which enables the use of private registries in a `buildDenoPackage` derivation.

 *`denoDepsImpureEnvVars`* (Array of strings; optional)